IFRA-Cranfield/IFRA_ObjectPose/README.md

 # ======= CITE OUR WORK ======= #
 # You can cite our work with the following statement:
-# IFRA-Cranfield (2023) ObjectPose Plugin for ROS2-Gazebo Simulation.
+# IFRA-Cranfield (2023) ObjectPose Plugin for ROS 2-Gazebo Simulation.
 URL: https://github.com/IFRA-Cranfield/IFRA_ObjectPose.

 -->